About the benefit

-Each compensation period begins with a compulsory qualifying period of seven days.
-During these seven days, you will not receive compensation.
+Each compensation period begins with a compulsory qualifying period of six days.
+During these six days, you will not receive compensation.

-The seven qualifying days will be deducted when you send in your kassakort.
+The six qualifying days will be deducted when you fill in your time report in Mina sidor.
 A maximum of five qualifying days can be deducted per week

 If you have been a member for 12 months or more

 If you have been a member of an a-kassa during at least 12 months and have fulfilled the work requirement, you may apply for the income-related benefit.
 The income-related benefit is based on your previous income.
 During the first 100 days, the maximum amount per day is SEK 910.
 If your average income before the unemployment were less than SEK 25 025, you will receive 80 percent of your average income during these first 100 days.

 From day 101 the maximum amount that you can receive per day is SEK 760.
 If your average income were more than SEK 20 900, you will receive SEK 760 per day.
 If your average income were less than SEK 20 900, you will receive 80 percent of your previous income.